oVirt/ovirt-system-tests/README.md

 ### Operating System
 Currently OST can run on RHEL or CentOS Stream at least roughly matching the version used by oVirt or RHV.
-Latest CentOS Stream or RHEL 8 should work.
+Latest CentOS Stream or RHEL 8 or 9 should work.

 ### Disk Space
 ost-images packages that contain the preinstalled images are fairly large, make sure you have enough disk space,